arminasr/arminasr.github.io/_posts/2021-01-31-ML-fundamentals-that-every-iOS-developer-needs-to-know-3-5-How-to-use-a-custom-CoreML-model-in-the-iOS-App.md

 ---
 title:  "Machine Learning fundamentals that every iOS developer needs to know: 3/5 How to use a custom Core ML model in the iOS App"
-excerpt: "Learn how to run Machine Learning Models in iOS applications with Core ML."
+excerpt: "Learn how to run Machine Learning Models downloaded from the internet in iOS applications with Core ML."
 date:   2021-01-31 12:00:00 +0200
 toc: true
 header: